 Fixing traditional taps

-Traditional taps work by compressing a small rubber washer.
-This washer can get damaged over time.
+Traditional taps work by compressing a small rubber washer, which can get damaged over time.

-- Unscrew/prise off the decorative cap at the top of the tap (which often has a symbol for hot or cold).
-Under it will be a screw.
+- Remove the decorative cap at the top of the tap (which often has a symbol for hot or cold) to reveal a screw beneath it.
 Use a screwdriver to undo it.
 Lift off the tap handle.
-Depending on the design of the tap, you may need to unscrew a metal shroud.
+Depending on the tap design, you may need to unscrew a metal shroud.

-- You will now see a hexagonal nut.
-Holding the tap spout firmly in one hand, undo the nut using an adjustable spanner.
-Lift out the tap stem and replace the washer that sits at the bottom of it.
+- You’ll now see a hexagonal nut.
+Holding the spout firmly, undo the nut using an adjustable spanner.
+Lift out the tap stem and replace the washer that sits at the bottom.

-- Make sure the main body of the tap is clean before placing the stem back in and reassembling the tap.
+- Make sure the main body of the tap is clean before reassembling the tap.

 Fixing ceramic disc taps

-Modern taps have a cartridge instead of a washer and come in many different sizes, so you’ll need to visit a plumbers’ merchant with your existing cartridge to get a match.
+Modern taps have a cartridge instead of a washer and come in many different sizes, so you’ll need to visit a plumbers’ merchant with your existing cartridge to find a match.

-- Remove the levers/handles (you will probably need to undo a small screw with an Allen key or screwdriver first – it’s often hidden under the H/C indicator) and unscrew the metal shroud (if applicable).
+- Remove the levers/handles (you’ll probably need to undo a small screw with an Allen key or screwdriver first – usually hidden under the hot and cold indicator) and unscrew the metal shroud if it’s there.

 - Use an adjustable spanner to undo the hollow hexagonal nut that holds the cartridge in place.

-- Check the body of the tap for debris, then reassemble.
+- Give the body of the tap a clean, then reassemble.

 Fixing leaky spouts

-Mixer taps with moveable spouts may start to leak at the bottom of the spout.
-In this case, shut the water off and undo the small screw at the back of the main body of the tap with a screwdriver/Allen key.
-Then, replace the washer at the base of the spout, and don’t forget to give everything a clean before reassembling.
+Mixer taps with moveable spouts may leak at the bottom of the spout.
+You’ll need to shut the water off and undo the small screw at the back of the main body of the tap with a screwdriver or Allen key.
+Replace the washer at the base of the spout, and don’t forget to give everything a clean before reassembling.

-If you follow our steps, your taps should stop dripping in no time!
+If you follow our guides, your taps should stop dripping in no time.